 Most of all, I put me first again.
 Not in a selfish way, just in a “self-first” way.
 As RuPaul says “If you can’t love yourself how in the hell you gonna love somebody else?”
 Yes Ru, you can get an “Amen” for that.
 It’s so crucial that you take care of yourself, find whatever “TRUth” puts a glow inside your soul, and celebrate the PRIDE in who you are.
 Love hard, and don’t allow anyone to tell you that you are anything less than wonderful.

 Jonny Staub is one of our amazing withinUs Ambassadors, and radio host of the top rated morning show in Vancouver, BC.
 He has also worked in markets including Toronto, Calgary, and Edmonton.
 A successful on-air coach and mentor, he thrives on growing "up and coming" talent and has a passion for media training.

-He's a Crossfit athlete who also nerds out drawing comic books in his spare time and loves a North Shore hike with his fiancé "Tuna" (Jason), and their two dogs Tacos (Wermmy) and GusGus.
+He's an athlete who also nerds out drawing comic books in his spare time and loves a North Shore hike with his two dogs Tacos (Wermmy) and GusGus.